Environmental Protection Agency (EPA).

 In a developmental toxicity study in rats, no developmental toxicity was observed in the fetuses at the highest dose tested (limit dose).
 No effects were noted in the dams in this study.
 In a developmental toxicity study in rabbits, an increased incidence of abortions or early delivery was observed at the limit dose.
-There was quantitative evidence of increased susceptibility in the 2-generation reproduction study in rats, where decreases in body weights and body weight gains in male offspring were seen at a dose that was lower than the dose that induced parental/systemic toxicity.
+There was quantitative evidence of increased susceptibility in the two-generation reproduction study in rats, where decreases in body weights in male offspring were seen at a dose that was lower than the dose that induced parental/systemic toxicity.
 There was quantitative evidence of increased susceptibility in the developmental neurotoxicity study in rats, where decreases in pup body weights on post-natal day four (PND 4) and body weight gains (PND 1-4) were seen in the absence of any maternal toxicity.

-There was no evidence of neurotoxicity in rats in the acute, subchronic, or developmental studies up to the limit dose.
+There was no evidence of neurotoxicity in rats in the acute, subchronic or developmental studies up to the limit dose.
 No neurotoxic observations were noted in any of the other studies in any species.
 Similarly, there was no evidence of immunotoxicity in the available immunotoxicity study in rats, or in any of the other studies in the database.

 B. Toxicological Points of Departure/Levels of Concern

 A summary of the toxicological endpoints for boscalid used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of November 8, 2013 (78 FR 67042) (FRL-9401-5).